What would your income look like if every assignment paid $100 and up? Sites that pay writers that much or more are out there. Seriously.

 Want to write about WordPress?
 The Layout pays up to $150 for blog posts about design-related topics and tutorials.

-This site pays $325 for articles about copywriting, marketing, branding, building a business, and other related topics.
+While they are very choosy with their guest posts, this is a site that pays $325 for articles about copywriting, marketing, branding, building a business, and other related topics.

-Founder and editor Saeed Darabi created this site to help people with earning and saving money.
+Founder and editor Saeed Darabi created this site to help people both earn and save more money.
 Pays up to $150 for 1,000 to 2,000-word blog posts.

 Get paid $150 to write about women and money.
-Reach out to managing editor Koa Beck.
+Reach out to the editor for inquiries, email@example.com

-Yes, the freelancer invoicing site we recommend also pays writes $200 a post and up!
+Yes, the freelancer invoicing site we recommend is one of the sites that pay $200 a post and up!